Rep. Isaac Coles

-Coles, a Republican, was the representative for Virginia's 6th congressional district from 1795 to 1797.
+Coles was the representative for Virginia’s 6th congressional district and was a Republican.
+He served from 1795 to 1797.

 From May 1789 to Mar 1797, Coles missed 50 of 261 roll call votes, which is 19.2%.
 This is on par with the median of 15.7% among the lifetime records of representatives serving in Mar 1797.
 The chart below reports missed votes over time.